 Travelling the world is an amazing adventure, one that so many people work hard to save and plan for, so it is strange to think that when it happens some people start to miss home.
 So what do you do when the excitement wears off and you start to get homesick?

-It’s nothing to be ashamed of, it’s just human nature.
+Homesickness is nothing to be ashamed of, it’s just human nature.
 As much as many of us crave excitement and adventure there is also an innate need for the comfortable, the familiar, to be with our loved ones and family.
 It’s natural, and it’s understandable.

 It is important to remember though that feeling homesick isn’t permanent.
 It really is transitory, and there are ways you can deal with it.
 Here are the best ways I have found to help combat those overwhelming feelings of homesickness.

 It really is that simple.
 Modern technology and social media have made it almost impossible not to be connected to home almost constantly, so it is infinitely easy just to find a wifi signal and skype home, not to mention the constant texts and social media updates.
+It isn’t like in the 90s when you had to find an internet cafe and an IDD phone to stay in touch.

 I’m a firm believer in limiting your time doing this on your travels so you can truly enjoy living in the moment in the new countries you are exploring, but when the feelings of homesickness hit you and you need that sense of familiarity and comfort they can be valuable tools to reconnect with family and friends back home and give you that boost you need to carry on with your journey.